Inherent Vice (film): Reception

-Inherent Vice was met with positive reviews.
-Critics praised the film for its performances, particularly those of Joaquin Phoenix, Josh Brolin and Katherine Waterston, while some were frustrated by its complicated plot.
-On Rotten Tomatoes, the film has an approval rating of 73% based on 251 reviews, with an average rating of 7.2/10.
-The website's critical consensus reads, "Inherent Vice may prove frustrating for viewers who demand absolute coherence, but it does justice to its acclaimed source material – and should satisfy fans of director P.T.
-Anderson."
-On Metacritic, the film has a weighted average score of 81 out of 100, based on 43 critics, indicating "universal acclaim".
+Box office

+Inherent Vice grossed $8.1 million in the United States and Canada, and $6.7 million internationally, for a worldwide total of $14.8 million.

+In its limited opening weekend, the film made $328,184 from five theaters.
+It expanded in its fourth week, grossing $2.8 million from 645 theaters, and then made $1.1 million from 653 theaters in its fifth weekend.

+Critical response

 Film Journal International's Ethan Alter commented that the film is "confounding, challenging and consistently unique."
 IGN reviewer Matt Patches gave the film an 8.9 out of 10 score, saying "There's nothing certain – a surprisingly rewarding sensation that demands repeat viewings.
 There's so much, too much, to soak up, and all the laughter Anderson piles on top of the thematics means there's plenty to miss.
 Inherent Vice is a high grain strain: Provocative, hilarious, and its own breed of weird."
 Collider's Adam Chitwood named it one of the top ten films of 2014.

 The film was ranked 75th in a survey of 177 critics conducted by the BBC in 2016 to determine the 100 best films of the 21st century.

+In 2025, it was one of the films voted for the "Readers' Choice" edition of The New York Times' list of "The 100 Best Movies of the 21st Century," finishing at number 287.